 December 28, 2020

 We’re already known as the Live Music Capital of the World, as well as the home of some of the best breakfast tacos around.
-Now Austin, Texas, can also add Solar Energy Leader to its impressive resume.
+Now Austin, Texas, can add “solar energy leader” and Austin “solar power city” to its impressive resume.

-Austin Energy Takes the Gold Ribbon for Solar Energy in the US
+Austin Energy Takes the Gold Ribbon for Solar Energy in the U.S.

 Looking for Solar Companies in Austin?

-If you’re an Austin home or business owner who wants to harness the power of the sun’s energy, you’ve come to the right place.
-As the number-one residential solar installer in Texas, Freedom Solar has installed solar panels in countless Austin homes and even well-known businesses such as Whole Foods and Office Depot.
-We’re here to help you join the solar revolution — and our installations are quick, simple, and safe.
-Contact us today and get started on a lifetime of sustainable energy.
+If you’re an Austin home or business owner who wants to harness the power of solar, you’ve come to the right place.
+As the number-one residential solar provider in Texas, Freedom Solar has installed solar panels in countless Austin homes and well-known businesses, such as Whole Foods and Office Depot.
+We’re here to help you join the solar revolution — and our installations are quick, simple and safe.

 Looking to maintain, repair or upgrade your solar system?
 Freedom Solar has a trusted solar repair department ready to provide you with solar panel maintenance and repair service to obtain maximum energy production and efficiency.